m3y54m/aes-in-c/README.md

 I revised the article, added some comprehensive images, and rewrote it in Markdown and put it here in the `README.md` of my code.

+> [!CAUTION]
+> Please note that the code and materials provided in this repository are intended for educational purposes only and should not be used in production environments.

 ## Build and run the code

 Build: